 Mrs. Salim emerged from the kitchen to greet them.
 “Rohit, you’re one of the new ones, eh?
 Welcome to our home, I’m happy you could join.”

 “Relatively new, yeah.
 Thanks.
 Thanks so much!
 You have a beautiful home,” Rohit said, pawing at the back of his neck.
 He wondered if he should touch her feet as his parents had always taught him to touch his grandparents’ feet in respect when greeting them.
 But was that only for elders?
-He settled on pressing his hands together in namaste and gave her a quick nod.
+He settled on pressing his hands together in namaste and giving her a quick nod.
 She smiled and returned the greeting before turning to her husband.
 “Suno, pakora par nazar rakh sakate ho?”

 “Yes, of course,” Mr. Salim replied.
 “Come,” he said to Rohit, “we’re needed in the kitchen.”

 Rohit stirred two bubbling pots of curry and daal.
-Beside him, Salim flipped rotis and laid pakoras onto an infrared cook surface that flashed pakora-shaped light onto the fritters, cooking and crisping them in alternating bursts of long and short-wavelength light.
+Beside him, Salim flipped rotis and laid pakoras onto an infrared cook surface that flashed pakora-shaped light onto the fritters, cooking and crisping them in alternating bursts of long- and short-wavelength light.
 Mrs. Salim reappeared twenty minutes later in a new outfit and set the table.
 Once Mr. Salim and Rohit brought the food to the table, the three sat to eat.

 “I didn’t understand something you said today,” Rohit said to his new friend.